Fragtality/PilotsDeck/README.md

 *Background*:<br/>
 Calculator-Code or sometimes Gauge-Code are an internal Mechanic of the Simulator - very roughly spoken it is how the modeled Aircraft Panels work inside for Ages.<br/>
-The Template for increasing/decreasing L-Vars is especially useful on the Right/Left Turn of the **Encoders**: The Plugin will incoporate the number of Ticks received by the StreamDeck Software in the Code it generates (instead of repeating it).
+The Template for increasing/decreasing L-Vars is especially useful on the Right/Left Turn of the **Encoders**: The Plugin will incorporate the number of Ticks received by the StreamDeck Software in the Code it generates (instead of repeating it).
 That means that it is the "smoothest" Option to manipulate a L-Var with an Encoder!<br/><br/>
 Although RPN Syntax is very hard to understand (I still struggle 😵), it can be quite powerful.
 If you really want to go down the Rabbit Hole of using direct RPN-Code, start in the Flight Simulator SDK under [Reversed Polish Notation](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm).
 <br/><br/><br/>